 Memory Care Program Activities For Residents At Shaker Place

-- Start the day – At Shaker Place we like to start the day off with going over current events and orienting our memory care residents to the day of the week, date, month, and year.
-Small reminders can help make a big difference with these residents and at Shaker Place we always want to start the day out right.
+- Start the day – At Shaker Place we like to start the day off by going over current events and orienting our memory care residents to the day of the week, date, month, and year.
+Small reminders can help make a big difference with these residents and at Shaker Place, we always want to start the day out right.